 Qu.
 How positively or negatively do you feel about each of the following, where 0 means very negative, and 100 means very positive.
 February 2020.
+Source: More in Common 2020.

 Another indicator of the depth of concern about inequality is found in the strength of anti-elite sentiment in Britain, reflected in feelings thermometers for the haves and the have-nots.
 Feelings thermometers allow respondents to provide a value from 0 to 100 to describe how 'cold' or 'warm' they feel towards a specific group (0 refers to cold feelings, while 100 refers to warm feelings).